Top Five Rider Position Faults

 1. Gripping with Your Legs in the Canter

-One of the biggest mistakes I see, especially in the canter, is riders gripping with their legs and bringing their heels up.
-When you grip, it tightens your seat, making it harder to sit deeply and follow the motion.
-When you grip you actually end up bouncing more!
-Instead, focus on keeping your legs long and your heels down to stay connected in the saddle.
+One of the biggest rider position faults I see, especially in the canter, is gripping with the legs and bringing the heels up.
+When you grip, it tightens your seat and makes it harder to sit deeply and follow the motion of the canter.

 2. Bracing in Your Arms